signalfx/puppet_install_collectd/README.md

-user | Username that collectd can use to connect to MySQL. password | Password that collectd can use to connect to MySQL. database | Name of the MySQL database to monitor.
+user | Username that collectd can use to connect to MySQL. password | Password that collectd can use to connect to MySQL. database | Name of the MySQL database to monitor. socket | Name of the socket file to use.
+If 'UNSET', a valid default value is used.

 ### Elasticsearch
 ```shell